InimaJin/FsHunt/README.md

+# FS_HUNT - Traverse the filesystem

-A command-line utility that recursively traverses directories and searches for files by name.
+## A command-line utility that recursively searches directories for files by name.

+### Build instructions

-Build the binary using cargo:
+Build the binary by issuing

-cargo build
+    $ cargo build

-or build and subsequently run it: cargo run
+or build and subsequently run it

+    $ cargo run

-I suggest moving the executable to a directory in your PATH environment variable in order for you to use it more conveniently.
+*Tip: Move the executable to a directory in your PATH environment variable in order to use it more conveniently.*

+***

-For information on usage and available options, run the application with the --help flag.
+For information on usage and available options, run the application with the `--help` flag.